brettinternet/containers/update-mirrors/README.md

   ghcr.io/brettinternet/update-mirrors
 ```

-These environment variables are also available in the `update.sh` as slots for pre/post commands:
+These environment variables are also available in the `run.sh` as slots for pre/post commands:

 ```yaml
 PRE_COMMANDS: |-